Dark matter as the source of neutrino mass: theory overview and experimental prospects: Scalar scotogenic dark-matter

-Turning to indirect detection of scalar dark matter, the preferred messengers are $\gamma$ rays, as they typically propagate interstellar or intergalactic space unaffected.
-In Fig.~\ref{fig:idscalar} we show the results for the dark-matter annihilation into $b\bar{b}$, $\tau^{+}\tau^{-}$ and $W^{+}W^{-}$ with $\gamma$ rays as final products.
-The results for the annihilation cross section are given in terms of the fraction $\xi=\frac{\Omega_{\eta_R}}{\Omega_{Planck}}$ and the corresponding branching ratio.
-The colored lines are the current 95\% C.L. upper limits set by Fermi-LAT, where the color depends on the dark-matter annihilation results (orange for annihilation into $b\bar{b}$, dark cyan into $\tau^{+}\tau^{-}$ and red into $W^{+}W^{-}$).
-The results for $m_{\eta_R} < 70$ GeV cannot be tested in current experiments, but future projections for Fermi-LAT are promising.
-In this region we have dark-matter annihilation into $b\bar{b}$ (orange dots) and $\tau^{+}\tau^{-}$ (dark cyan dots).
+The region $m_{\eta_R} < 70$ GeV cannot be tested in current experiments, but future projections for Fermi-LAT~\cite{Fermi-LAT:2016afa} are promising.
+In this region we have dark-matter annihilation into $b\bar{b}$ and $\tau^{+}\tau^{-}$ (the bright orange is for annihilation into $b\bar{b}$, while the turquoise is for $\tau^{+}\tau^{-}$).
 The dashed orange line represents the Fermi-LAT sensitivity projection from an analysis of 60 dwarf spheroidal satellite galaxies and 15 years of data into $b\bar{b}$.
-On the other hand, for $m_{\eta_R} >70$ GeV, the points in dark red correspond to dark-matter annihilation into $W^{+}W^{-}$, while those in red provide the total dark-matter abundance observed by Planck.
+On the other hand, for $m_{\eta_R} >70$ GeV, the points in dark red correspond to dark-matter annihilation into $W^{+}W^{-}$.
+Notice that points in light cyan provide the total dark-matter abundance observed by Planck.
 The red dot-dashed curve is the upper limit obtained by the H.E.S.S. telescope~\cite{HESS:2016mib}, using the $\gamma$ rays data accumulated in the galactic center (GC) over 10 years.
 The black curve is the sensitivity projection for the Cherenkov Telescope Array (CTA), for the Milky Way galactic halo target annihilation into $W^{+}W^{-}$ and an Einasto dark-matter density profile.